-Construction of the proposed residential development will involve clearing and grubbing of the existing vegetation or demolition of possible existing structures.
-We anticipate that a minimum of 6 to 12 inches of soil should be cleared from the site prior to general site grading, but thicker topsoil layers may be encountered in small localized areas.
-Demolition (if any) should include removal of existing pavement, utilities, etc., throughout the proposed new development.
+Construction of the proposed apartment complex will involve clearing and grubbing of the existing vegetation or demolition of possible existing structures.
+We anticipate that a minimum of 6 to 12 inches of topsoil should be cleared from the site prior to general site grading.
+Demolition should include removal of existing pavement, utilities, etc., throughout the proposed new development.
 Underground utility lines or other abandoned structural elements should also be removed.
 The voids resulting from removal of foundations or loose soil in utility lines should be backfilled with compacted structural fill.
-The base of these excavations should be excavated to firm native subgrade before filling, with sides sloped at a minimum of 1H:1V (horizontal to vertical) to allow for uniform compaction.
+The base of these excavations should be excavated to firm native subgrade before filling, with sides sloped at a minimum of 1H:1V to allow for uniform compaction.
 Materials generated during demolition should be transported off site or stockpiled in areas designated by the owner's representative.